Gisaltamir/PythonProject/readme(Binchi).md

 ## Install and Run

-Before running the game, you need to download the game database to you local computer.
+Before running the game, you need to download the game database to your local computer.

-* Step 1: Clone the project code to you local computer.
+* Step 1: Clone the project code to your local computer.
-* Step 2: Download a database management system if it's not yet ready on your machine.
+* Step 2: Download Python and a database management system if it's not yet installed on your machine.
 We recommend using [MariaDB](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.3.0&os=windows&cpu=x86_64&pkg=msi&m=xtom_tal).
 * Step 3: Go to your SQL console, input pass word, and execute the following command:
   * `create database crime_game;`
   * `use crime_game;`